DEV270201/WebsiteInReact/README.md

 # WebsiteInReact
-Tried creating a website using React.js
+Tried creating a website using React.js.
-Code in the master branch
+Code is in the master branch